Introduction to Multi-Armed Bandits: Flipping several coins: ``best-arm identification"

 The last inequality holds because for each arm $a$ and each round $t$, one of the distributions $P_1^{a,t}$ and $P_2^{a,t}$ is a fair coin $\RC_0$, and another is a biased coin $\RC_\eps$.
 Simplifying \eqref{LB:eq:pf:predictions:2arms:KL},

 \end{proof}

 \begin{corollary} Assume $T$ is as in Lemma~\ref{LB:lm:MAB-with-predictions}.
 Fix any algorithm for ``best-arm identification".
 Choose an arm $a$ uniformly at random, and run the algorithm on instance $\mI_a$.
-Then $\Pr[y_T \neq a] \geq \tfrac{1}{12} $, where the probability is over the choice of arm $a$ and the randomness in rewards and the algorithm. \end{corollary} \begin{proof} Lemma~\ref{LB:lm:MAB-with-predictions} easily implies this corollary for deterministic algorithms, which in turn implies it for randomized algorithms, because any randomized algorithm can be expressed as a distribution over deterministic algorithms. \end{proof}
+Then $\Pr[y_T \neq a] \geq \tfrac{1}{12} $, where the probability is over the choice of arm $a$ and the randomness in rewards and the algorithm. \end{corollary} \begin{proof} Lemma~\ref{LB:lm:MAB-with-predictions} immediately implies this corollary for deterministic algorithms.
+The general case follows because any randomized algorithm can be expressed as a distribution over deterministic algorithms. \end{proof}

 Finally, we use Corollary~\ref{LB:cor:MAB-with-predictions} to finish our proof of the $\sqrt{KT}$ lower bound on regret.

 \begin{theorem} Fix time horizon $T$ and the number of arms $K$.
 Fix a bandit algorithm.
 Choose an arm $a$ uniformly at random, and run the algorithm on problem instance $\mI_a$.
 Then